acolomba/blackvuesync/README.md

 ##### Overview

-The [acolomba/blackvuesync](https://github.com/acolomba/blackvuesync) docker image sets up a cron job internal to the image that runs the synchronization operation every 15 minutes.
+The [acolomba/blackvuesync](https://github.com/acolomba/blackvuesync) docker image sets up a cron job internal to the container that runs the synchronization operation every 15 minutes.

 ##### Quick Start